-- Benefits – some examples are saving money, increasing productivity, increased or decreased customer satisfaction measures, agility, opening up new markets (estimate their worth to the business and the likely market share you can capture), broader market reach, and other benefits.
+- Benefits – some examples include: saving money, increasing productivity, improving customer satisfaction measures, agility, opening up new markets (estimate their worth to the business and the likely market share you can capture), broader market reach, and other benefits.

-Harvard Business Review has some great pointers to include into your business case vocabulary when communicating the benefits of cloud to a CEO.
+Harvard Business Review has some great pointers of things to include in your business case vocabulary when communicating the benefits of cloud services to a CEO.

 - Quantify ‘hard’ costs – on average, only 11% of a company’s IT budget is spent on developing new applications, according to Microsoft; the rest goes to maintenance and infrastructure.
 That 11% is mainly focused on strategic programs, such as core enterprise systems.

-- Identify where you can make individuals more productive – particularly for mobile workers, that need access to key information to do their jobs.
-Calculate the upload/download wear and tear on both infrastructure (therefore costs) as well as time multiplied by the entire mobile workforce over a year – this can easily be compared with the cost of making those applications or documents web-accessible.
+- Identify where you can make individuals more productive – particularly for mobile workers and those working from home who need access to key information and platforms to do their jobs.
+Calculate the upload/download wear and tear on infrastructure (therefore costs) as well as time multiplied by the entire mobile workforce over a year.
+You can then easily compared this with the cost of making those applications or documents web-accessible.

 - Demonstrate that cloud solutions facilitate collaboration – some of the greatest benefits come from allowing groups and communities to work together in ways that were not previously possible.
 This is particularly relevant in a post-COVID work environment where remote workers need to continue their ability to collaborate but may no longer do so in the same office.